This easy, homemade Butter Chicken is full of flavour and ready in 30 minutes! Freeze half of the curry and portions of rice for an easy second meal!

 My recipe for Easy Butter Chicken is a great way to introduce your family to Indian food.
 Both kids and adults alike can enjoy this meal which is not too spicy!
+If you have a little extra time, why not make some Homemade Flatbreads to mop up the tasty sauce?

 As delicious as the takeaway version is, it usually has a lot of sugar and cream in it.
 My homemade version of easy butter chicken is super tasty and pretty healthy too!